ToolzYard Blog

 How to format JSON online

-The easiest method is to paste your JSON into an online formatter and let the tool beautify it instantly.
+The easiest method is to paste your JSON into an online JSON formatter and let the tool beautify it instantly.
+This is faster than trying to reformat it manually and reduces the chance of introducing mistakes.

 Step 1: Copy your raw JSON

-This might come from an API response, a config file, a webhook payload, or test data.
+Your input might come from an API response, a config file, a webhook payload, browser dev tools, or test data.

 Step 2: Paste it into a JSON formatter

-Use the ToolzYard JSON Formatter to paste your input and generate a properly indented version.
+Use the ToolzYard JSON Formatter to paste your input and generate a properly indented, readable version.

 Step 3: Review the formatted output

-Once formatted, nested structures become much easier to inspect and validate.
+Once formatted, nested structures become much easier to inspect.
+You can clearly see objects, arrays, keys, values, and structural relationships.

 Common JSON formatting mistakes